 Please use this information to help answer questions and/or concerns you might have about the grant or the grant process.
 Carefully read each section and understand your obligation in this grant process.
-If you have any questions, please feel free to contact one of the advisory board members or the County Manager and/or County Assistant to the Manager.
+If you have any questions, please feel free to contact one of the advisory board members or the County Manager and/or the County Manager's assistant.

 Types of Grants Awarded

-• Tier 3 projects or a Trail Grant is $150,000+.
-Half the award money will be given at the beginning of the grant cycle.
-The remaining funds will be dispersed upon completion of the project/trail/etc.
+• Tier 3 projects or a Trail Grant: $75,000+.
+Half the grant funds will be given upon award.
+The remaining funds will be dispersed upon completion of the project/event/etc.

-• 30% matching funds (*of the total cost of the project) is required, and 50% of that match can be used for in-kind donations but must be documented accurately.
+25% of the total cost of the project must be matching funds.
+50% of that match can be in-kind donations but must be documented accurately.
+For example:

 • Answer all questions within the character limits that pertain to your project.